Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Simulation

 The SKA will consist of a total of 131072 log-periodic dipole antennas distributed across 512 aperture array stations as shown in Figure~\ref{fig:ska_station_layout}.
 The stations follow the ``Vogel'' layout, with a single-arm spiral configuration to maintain a uniform area density of antennas while maximizing azimuthal sampling.

-The telescope layout used in the simulation contains a single station, rather than a full set of 512 stations, to reduce computational expense.
-Here we assume the beam pattern of each station remains identical but vary in locations.
-However, due to the duplication of station beams, the response of the entire array generated is equivalent to the auto-correlation of the input single effective beam.
-This leads to constructive interference as all station beams remain in phase, resulting in an amplified side-lobe response compared to realistic observations.
-To compensate for this effect, an attenuation factor of 10$^{-3}$ is applied to radio sources towards the edge of the field of view (FoV) \citep{2025arXiv250311740B}.
-This attenuation also assumes a partially successful source calibration performed in this region.
-Furthermore, images that are subsequently processed confine the FoV to where the primary beam is the most sensitive, further reducing the impact of sidelobes on sky signals.
+In practice, we adopt the telescope layout based on the model proposed in \citet{Dewdney2016} and incorporate the computational optimization described in \citet{2025MNRAS.543.1092B,Bonaldi2026SKA}.
+Specifically, a single station layout is duplicated to all 512 stations by assuming identical configuration of antenna elements within each cluster.
+In this work, we model the antenna element as a dipole, restricted here to the isolated element pattern (IEP) and ignoring embedded effects.
+Figure~\ref{fig:ska_station_layout} shows the configurations of the 512 stations and the 256 antenna elements within one of the stations respectively.
+The beam duplication simplifies the effective station beam to the auto-correlation of the single station layout.
+However, this beamforming results in an amplified side-lobe response, compared to that formed by using 512 diverse station layouts.
+To compensate for this amplification, an attenuation factor of 10$^{-3}$ is applied towards the edge of the field of view (FoV).
+This attenuation is also intended to mimic a partially successful source calibration performed in this region.
+Furthermore, images that are subsequently processed confine the FoV to where the beam is the most sensitive, further reducing the impact of side-lobes on sky signals.